Hobart the Capital of

 Huon Valley in Tasmania

-Huon Valley is the region which gave Tasmania its name
+The Huon Valley is the region which

-– “The Apple Isle.
-The Huon Valley Apple and Heritage
+gave Tasmania its name – “The Apple Isle.
+The Huon Valley

-Museum should by phoned first to check if it's open
+Apple and Heritage Museum should by phoned first to

-on Huon Hwy, Grove (Tel 036 266 4345)
+check if it's open on Huon Hwy, Grove (Tel 036 266 4345)

-name sake the delicous apple.
+including it's name sake the delicous apple.

-Ross
+Ross in

 Tasmania

-world-renowned wool-growing area, which has on many
+Tasmania’s world-renowned wool-growing area, which has

-superfine Merino wool.
+bale of superfine Merino wool.

-in the Tasmanian
+Displays in the Tasmanian

 Wool Centre’s Heritage Museum and Wool Exhibition -